 University Hospital Erlangen

-Department of Adult and Pediatric Neurosurgery (251297)
+Department of Adult and Pediatric Neurosurgery, Spinal Surgery (251297)

-Specialized in: adult and pediatric neurosurgery
+Specialized in: adult and pediatric neurosurgery, spinal surgery

 About the department

-The surgical treatment is provided in four state-of-the-art operating rooms.
-In addition to the high-tech surgical microscopes, accurate neuronavigation systems and spinal surgery devices with the ability to perform complex 360-degree stabilization, the operating rooms are equipped with the 1.5 Tesla magnetic resonance tomography for intraoperative imaging.
+The surgical treatment of diseases of the central and peripheral nervous system is performed in four state-of-the-art operating rooms.
+In addition to high-tech surgical microscopes, neuronavigation systems and devices for spinal surgery with the possibility of complex 360-degree stabilization, the operating rooms are equipped with a 1,5 Tesla magnetic resonance imaging system for intraoperative imaging.

-The main clinical focuses of the department include:
+The department's main clinical focuses include:

-- Microsurgical intervention
+- Microsurgical interventions

 - Endoscopic interventions